 Have you heard of a love-related phobia called philophobia?
 Love is strange yet dense and beautiful affection that afflicts us all at some point or the other.
 In fact, it can be considered the strongest of all human emotions.
 Yet, it is associated with a list of phobias.
-I know it is weird to know that there can be love-related phobias but that is the harsh truth.
+I know it is weird to know that there can be love phobias but that they do exist

 For people who don’t know what phobia entails, it’s an illogical fear of something like water or elevation, or even a habit like going outside.
-It is nothing to be ashamed of but at the same time, it requires careful consideration and guidance from a certified psychologist.
-We have tried listing down some love phobias, which can help you get educated about this, and in case you are afflicted by one of these, it would help you understand your triggers and reactions much better.
+It is nothing to be ashamed of but at the same time, dealing with it requires careful consideration and guidance from a mental health professional.
+We listed down some of them, to help you gain an insight into what love phobias look like and how they manifest.
+In case you are afflicted by one of these, it would help you understand your triggers and reactions much better.

 13 Types Of Love Phobias You Never Know About

-If you feel that you have met someone who is afflicted with any of the following phobias, or if you feel that you possess one of them, it is better to take an expert opinion to double-check.
+If you or someone you know is afflicted with any of the following phobias, it is best to seek an expert opinion.
 Bonobology’s panel of skilled and experienced counselors is here for you if you’re looking for help in tackling such issues.
 Meanwhile, let’s take a deeper look at some of the lesser-known love-related phobias:

 1. Philophobia – The fear of falling in love